jennaharrison/jennaharrison.github.io/essays/smart-questions.md

 ## AI Use

-I used ChatGPT in the writing process to check my grammar and to separate some of my really long paragraphs into shorter, clearer paragraphs.
+I used ChatGPT in the writing process to check my grammar and to separate some of my really long paragraphs into shorter, clearer paragraphs to make it easier to read.